 I have a small closet, it’s just 4 feet wide.
 I often wonder what it would be like to have a large enough closet where I can fit all my clothing items.
 On a random Sunday morning, I made a sketch of what my humble closet would look like.
 The sketch took no more than 5 minutes but it snowballed into a 3 week long crafting project.
-I don’t know what happened really, after I sketched, I had an itching urge create it 3-dimensionally.
-So I set up my desk and started crafting away.
+Here is my completed project, hope you will enjoy it!

-It’s been a loooooong while (like 15 something years) since I made any miniature models.
+It’s been a loooooong while since I made any miniature models (like 15 years ago).
 Believe it or not, there was a time in my senior year in high school where I made miniature models just for fun.
 During those days I would sit at my desk for hours and hours completely immersed in my miniature world.
 But 15 years later and married, there was no “hours and hours” to spare.
 I had to squeeze out time in the evenings and weekend mornings to make this paper closet happen.
 I thought it was going to take me at least a couple of months, but to my surprise, I finished it in 3 weeks.

 In the process of making this model, I learned a very valuable lesson.

 you can always MAKE TIME for what’s important to you

 Instead of watching TV and surfing the web in the evening, I worked on my paper closet.
 I realized that it’s all about setting priorities.
 With a fixed number of hours in a day, it all comes down to how we allocate those hours.
 Of my 24 hours, how many hours are dedicated to things and people that truly matter to me?